 Agility is what you have that a bigger company doesn’t.
-You can move faster than big companies even if you have a lot less resources.
-When you have a small team and little cash in the bank you tend to do whatever it takes to survive.
+You can move faster than big companies can even if you have a lot fewer resources.
+When you have a small team and little cash in the bank, you tend to do whatever it takes to survive.

 2. Get out of your cave

 Do you have an idea of where you want to take your business?
 I hope you don’t because your vision is probably different than your customers’.

 You have to get out of the mindset of “I want” because it doesn’t really matter what you want.
 All that matters is what your customers want.

 Start surveying your customers to figure out what they want and, more importantly, understand why they want it.
 This will help you create a product that would be so welcomed by your customers that they would be very disappointed if your product or service didn’t exist.
 Having this will help you make more money.

 3. Money doesn’t solve problems, it causes them

 If you think money is what you need, you’re wrong.
 Having less money will spur creativity and allow you to come up with unique ways to get what you want.